ai2cm/fv3gfs-fortran/tests/pytest/README.md

 Test configurations are stored in `config` as fv3config yaml files.
 Adding new yaml files to this directory will add new regression tests automatically.

+These tests also support running on sarus using the SLURM scheduler, by setting `--image-runner=sarus` as an argument to `pytest`.